centrapay/centrapay-docs/content/guides/requesting-payment.md

 ## Polling for Payment Confirmation

-After connecting with the Patron, the POS must [poll the Payment Request status](https://docs.centrapay.com/api/payment-requests#get-a-payment-request) every second until the status has changed.
+After connecting with the patron, the POS must [poll the Payment Request status](https://docs.centrapay.com/api/payment-requests#get-a-payment-request) every second until the status has changed.

 ```mermaid
 sequenceDiagram